Privacy Statement - Environmental Management Charge

 Why we collect your personal information

-The Great Barrier Reef Marine Park Act 1988 (the Act) requires GBRMPA to assess and collect charges imposed by the Great Barrier Reef Marine Park (Environmental Management Charge – General) Act 1993 and the Great Barrier Reef Marine Park (Environmental Management Charge – Excise) Act 1993.
+The Great Barrier Reef Marine Park Act 1988 (“the GBRMP Act”) requires us to assess and collect charges imposed by the Great Barrier Reef Marine Park (Environmental Management Charge – General) Act 1993 and the Great Barrier Reef Marine Park (Environmental Management Charge – Excise) Act 1993.

 The information provided by you on the EMC charging return forms and EMC logbooks will be used to assess your liability to pay an EMC.
-It is a requirement under the Great Barrier Reef Marine Park Regulations 1983 (the Regulations) for holders of chargeable permissions to give copies of the EMC logbook entries and EMC charging return forms at quarterly intervals to GBRMPA (see reg 167 of the Regulations).
+It is a requirement under the Great Barrier Reef Marine Park Regulations 1983 (“the GBRMP Regulations”) for holders of chargeable permissions to give copies of the EMC logbook entries and EMC charging return forms at quarterly intervals to us (see regulation 167 of the GBRMP Regulations).

-Failure to provide EMC logbook entries or EMC charging return forms to GBRMPA may result in a penalty of 40 penalty units (currently $6,800); see s 39Q of the Act.
+Failure to provide EMC logbook entries or EMC charging return forms to GBRMPA may result in a penalty of 40 penalty units (currently $6,800); see section 39Q of the GBRMP Act.

-If you make an application to GBRMPA for a relevant permission, the information you provide on your EMC charging return forms and EMC logbook entries may also be used to assess your application, by enabling GBRMPA to determine whether you have outstanding EMC (see reg 88R of the Regulations).
-GBRMPA may also use this information to determine whether to suspend any relevant permission (see reg 88ZT of the Regulations).
+If you make an application to us for a relevant permission, the information you provide on your EMC charging return forms and EMC logbook entries may also be used to assess your application, by enabling us to determine whether you have outstanding EMC (see regulation 88R of the GBRMP Regulations).
+We may also use this information to determine whether to suspend any relevant permission (see regulation 88ZT of the GBRMP Regulations).

 Who we give your personal information to

-For more information on privacy and the Privacy Act refer to the Australian Privacy Commissioner’s website.
+For more information on privacy and the Privacy Act refer to the Office of the Australian Information Commissioner’s website www.oaic.gov.au.

 If you're heading out on the water, don't forget your free Zoning Map so you know where you can go and what you can do.